abhinav-0107/CourseX/Backend/HTTP_Server/README.md

-## Create a course selling website Version 2
+## Course selling website Version 4

 ### Description
-Functionally the same as Version 1.
-Routes are different though.
+Functionally same as Version 3.
-We now have implemented actual authentication here by using Json Web Tokens (JWT).
-When the user signs up, they get backs a jwt that is valid for 1 hour.
-They should then send just that jwt vs sending username and password to the authenticated routes.
+As this website is build on MERN Stack.
+I have used MongoDB as my database.
+Created separate collections for each entity (ADMIN, USER, COURSE) in the database.
-This makes the routes more secured.
+This makes data persistent!

 ## Routes
 ### Admin Routes: